LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 12. pinned page is allocated
 13. off_t is signed int
 14. the contents of block corresponding to s5_alloc_block are undefined
+15. block number cannot be 0, but inode number can be 0- it's the root directory

 ####TODO